-Flour from the Old Stone Mill is extremely high quality, stone ground from locally grown Red Fife wheat, an Ontario heritage wheat.
+Flour from the Old Stone Mill is extremely high quality, stone ground from Red Fife wheat, a heritage wheat developed in Ontario.

 The sale of flour helps us fund the operation of the Old Stone Mill, which is owned by the non-profit Delta Mill Society, a group of dedicated volunteers.